 Pay: $70,000 to $90,000

 Hybrid: 80% remote with in-person presence for major events and strategic collaborations

 The Executive Director is the key management leader of GEDDI (Global Economic Diversity Development Initiative).
 The Executive Director is responsible for overseeing the administration, programs and strategic plan of the organization.
 Other key duties include development and community engagement.
 The position reports directly to the Board of Directors.

-1) Board Governance: Works with board in order to fulfill the organization’s mission.
+1) Board Governance: Works with the Board to fulfill the organization’s mission.
 (35%)

 ● Responsible for leading GEDDI in a manner that supports and guides the organization’s mission as defined by the Board of Directors.